 Since the start of a new large-scale conflict in Ukraine on 24 February 2022, intensive bombing of the country’s major cities has resulted in multiple civilian casualties.
 Hundreds of thousands of people are fleeing violence inside the country or taking refuge in neighbouring countries.

-Children drawing dangerous situations during a mine risk education session in Ukraine. | © Handicap International
+Children drawing dangerous situations during a mine risk education session in Ukraine. | © HI

-Between October 2015 and February 2016, with the support of UNICEF, the organisation provided risk education on landmines and explosive remnants of war to children and teenagers living along the contact line between government forces and independence movements.
+Between October 2015 and February 2016, with the support of UNICEF, the organisation provided risk education on landmines and explosive remnants of war to children and teenagers living along the contact line between government forces and separatist movements.